 Picture 2.
 Jet in Choke (lowered) position

-With the Choke Control pulled out to it’s limit (about two inches), one should see the jets of both carbs lowered about .25 inches from their normal, raised positions [see picture 2], and the cams of the fast idle mechanism contacting their adjustment screws and lifting their respective throttle plates slightly off their idle adjustment screw stops.
+With the Choke Control pulled out to it’s limit (about two inches), one should see the jets of both carbs lowered about .25 inches from their normal, raised positions [see Picture 2], and the cams of the fast idle mechanism contacting their adjustment screws and lifting their respective throttle plates slightly off their idle adjustment screw stops.
 [We’re presuming everything is reasonably well lubed and operating smoothly - if not deduct 2 points for neglect and see Appendix 1] Any less motion at the jets will probably not give sufficient enrichening of the mixture to get a start on a frigid morning.
 This motion is a function of the cable stop position adjustment, and can be achieved only if the full two inches of control travel is transferred all the way to the carbs.
-If the two inches of cable travel are not detectable at both carbs, a sticky, unlubricated cable sheath may simply be causing the slipping of one or both of the sheaths in the clamp at the dashboard end.
+If the two inches of cable travel are not detectable at both carbs, a sticky, unlubricated cable sheath may simply be causing the slipping of one or both of the sheaths in the clamp at the dashboard end...more on this below.

 Picture 3.
 Choke Cable Clamp / Choke-On Detect Switch (Under Dash)

-I have found that a good preventative (after well-lubricated cables), is a sheath clamp, modified with some barbs [see Appendix 2], which will grab the rubber covered sheaths of both cables more positively and prevent slipping.
+I have found that a good preventative (after well-lubricated cables), is a sheath clamp, modified with some barbs [see: Appendix 2], which will grab the rubber covered sheaths of both cables more positively and prevent slipping.
 Once the choke is working as it should, it is a joy to behold its honest functional simplicity.
 Plus, you can amaze your friends and coworkers with your dependable starts saying “the colder it gets, the more it likes it…I guess it thinks its back at home in Sweden!”

 Choke-On Detect Switch

 Also, how’s your gas mileage?
-If you tend to forget to disengage your choke after a minute or so, or after the temperature needle leaves the peg, you might appreciate a Choke ON indicator light or chime which will remind (nag) you that your choke is on, and supplying way more fuel than the engine needs after it’s warmed up.
+If you tend to forget to disengage your choke after a minute or so, or after the temperature needle leaves the peg, you might appreciate a Choke ON indicator light or chime which will remind (nag) you that your choke is still ON, and supplying way more fuel than the engine needs after it’s warmed up.
 I developed one for the snow weasel [see above], after I had gotten to work a few times and realized I had forgotten about the choke…it did wonders for my mileage!
 See upgrade kits for Choke On Reminder Kit you can install into your Amazon…not available for 1800 owners…their babies are probably under a cover in the garage after November anyway-except maybe Irv G’s-who's probably trying to figure out a way to drive to Sweden to get to that second million!

-A fully charged battery, good electrical connections for the entire current path of the starting current, a healthy starter, and a well working ignition system in a good state of tune are all necessary, but without a lot of enrichening (commonly called choke because it was derived from blocking off the airflow on “normal”, downdraught style carburetors) there is little hope of starting a beSU’ed engine.
+A fully charged battery, good electrical connections for the entire current path of the starting current, a healthy starter, and a well working ignition system in a good state of tune are all necessary, but without a lot of enrichening (commonly called Choke because it was derived from blocking off the airflow on “normal”, downdraught style carburetors) there is little hope of starting a beSU’ed engine.
 The easiest way to check this is to check the jets at the carbs and this is covered in the Check Your Choke Article .
-Once you have assured the choke cables and mechanisms are indeed giving about ¼” of jet lowering, the enrichening will be sufficient to allow starting in even the very cold conditions (other tricks like engine block heaters, timing retardation, and spark plug preheating may be required if you happen to be starting your BV202 Bandvagn at the artic Research station in Thule Greenland, but ULTRA-cold starting is beyond the scope of these notes).
+Once you have assured the choke cables and mechanisms are indeed giving about 1/4” of jet lowering, the enrichening will be sufficient to allow starting in even the very cold conditions (other tricks like engine block heaters, timing retardation, and spark plug preheating may be required if you happen to be starting your BV202 Bandvagn at the artic Research station in Thule Greenland, but ULTRA-COLD starting is beyond the scope of these notes).

-Once started with extra fuel enrichening the mixture, the Fast Idle (FI) then sees to it, that the engine idle is raised somewhat in order to assure that it keeps running.
+Once started with extra fuel enrichening, the mixture, the Fast Idle (FI) then sees to it, that the engine idle is raised somewhat in order to assure that it keeps running.
 Without it, at normal idle speeds, the (gobs of) additional fuel which choking adds, would surely foul the plugs, causing them to misfire in short order and eventually stall the engine.